wjsutton/ironviz_2020_gallery/README.md

 `function_get_and_save_tweets.R` takes the arguments:

 - "text" the term you want to search Twitter for
-- "n" the amount of tweets (statuses) you want to return
+- "n" the number of tweets (statuses) you want to return
 - "path" the file path where to store the tweets

 Please note there is are limitations on `rtweet::search_tweets()` and hence `function_get_and_save_tweets.R`: